monome/docs/norns/engine-study-2.md

 > Platform.systemExtensionDir; // Extensions available to all users on the machine
 > ```

-So, choose whether you want the class definition available to *your user account* or *all users* of your machine and execute one of the two stated invocations to learn where on your computer that specific `Extensions` folder lives.
+So, choose whether you want the class definition available to *your user account* or *all users* of your machine and execute one of the two stated invocations to learn where that specific `Extensions` folder lives.

-Once you confirm the `Extensions` folder's location, save the class definition as `moonshine.sc` to that location.
+Once you confirm the `Extensions` folder's location, save the class definition as `moonshine.sc` to it.

 Now, to have your class definition useable in SuperCollider, recompile the class library via `Language > Recompile Class Library`.